-the greater of 5% or \$65,000 for districts with 0-300 ADA

-the greater of 4% or \$65,000 for districts with 301-1,000 ADA

-3% for districts with 1,001-30,000 ADA

-2% for districts with 30,001-400,000 ADA

-1% for districts with 400,001 and over ADA
+the greater of 5% or \$71,000 for districts with 0-300 ADA the greater of 4% or \$71,000 for districts with 301-1,000 ADA 3% for districts with 1,001 to 30,000 ADA 2% for districts with 30,001 to 400,000 ADA 1% for districts with 400,001 and over ADA

-Available reserves are the unrestricted amounts in the Reserve for Economic Uncertainties and the Unassigned/Unappropriated accounts in the General Fund and the Special Reserve Fund for Other Than Capital Outlay Projects.
-Available reserves will be reduced by any negative ending balances in restricted resources in the General Fund.
+If the charter uses the modified accrual method of accounting (like school districts), available budgetary reserves are the unrestricted amounts in the stabilization arrangements, reserve for economic uncertainties, and the unassigned/unappropriated accounts in the general fund and the special reserve fund for other than capital outlay projects.
+Available budgetary reserves will be reduced by any negative ending balances in restricted resources in the general fund.
+If the charter uses full accrual basis, available budgetary reserves are the unrestricted net position less any reserves made by the board.

-FCMAT recommends that charter schools adopt a minimum cash reserve of 5% of the total of all budgeted expenditures and develop a five-year plan to increase that reserve from 5% to 10% of total budgeted expenditures.
-Care should be taken to not spend more on nonclassroom-based instruction than the percentage allowed by the funding determination for this, if applicable.
+FCMAT recommends that charter schools adopt a minimum cash reserve of 5% of the total of all budgeted expenditures and develop a five-year plan to increase that reserve from 5% to at least 10% of total budgeted expenditures.